wheelcomplex/quicktemplate/README.md

   * *What's the difference between quicktemplate and [gorazor](https://github.com/sipin/gorazor)?*

     `Gorazor` is similar to `quicktemplate` in the sense it converts templates into Go code.
-    But it mises the following useful features:
+    But it misses the following useful features:

       * Clear syntax insead of hard-to-understand magic stuff.
       * Performance optimizations.